Updated July 21, 2022

 2. Blind Leading the Blind

-Without a train-the-trainer program to follow for your small business, how are your employees being trained?
+How are your employees being trained without a train-the-trainer program to follow for your small business?

 This creates a massive problem because outdated sales techniques, even ones from the 60s and 70s, keep making their way through the years.
 A prime example is when a 'trainer' tells a new employee that they have to be a Product Expert.